 There’s certainly nothing wrong with calling your sitter, nanny or daycare provider to make sure Baby is doing alright the first day, or even the first week, after you go back to work.
 However, making a habit of it could be making it harder for you to focus on your job, which, in turn, could make you feel less positive about your performance at work.
 This could leave you feeling unsettled even after you’ve gone home for the night.
 Being able to focus on your job while you’re there can be a key part of making the time you’re home with Baby more positive and productive, even if that means thinking about them less when you’re away from them.

 On the other hand though, some parents returning to work feel like the sensation of being disconnected from their babies’ lives for so much of the day is the problem.
 If you work close enough to Baby’s childcare that you can arrange to stop by during your lunch once or twice a week, or even take a day in the middle of the week to work from home, it could be the connection you need as a bridge between your work and home life.

 Make the most of what you have

-It can be frustrating and disheartening to go from spending most, if not all, of Baby’s waking hours with her to getting back to her just in time to feed her, bathe her, and send her to bed.
-Consider talking to your childcare provider about transitioning Baby’s last nap before you pick her up to a little bit later in the day, so that she is alert and happy for a little bit longer when you’re home with her.
+It can be frustrating and disheartening to go from spending most, if not all, of Baby’s waking hours with them to getting back to them just in time to feed them, bathe them, and send them to bed.
+Consider talking to your childcare provider about transitioning Baby’s last nap before you pick them up to a little bit later in the day, so that they are alert and happy for a little bit longer when you’re home with them.